learn-co-curriculum/dsc-phase-3-project-v2-3/README.md

 Does not communicate model metrics

-> It is not sufficient just to display the `classification_report` for a given model.
+> It is not sufficient just to display the `classification_report` or confusion matrix for a given model.
 You need to focus on one or more specific metrics that are important for your business case.

 ### Data Preparation for Machine Learning